Genus one $H$-surfaces with $k$-ends in $\mathbb{H}^2\times\mathbb{R}$: Conjugate construction of -noids and -nodoids with genus one.

 Assume again by contradiction that there is a first instant $s_0>0$ where $\psi(s_0)=2\pi$ and consider the domain $U$ enclosed by an arc of $v_0$ and a parallel segment to the $y$-axis at $v_0(s_0)$.
 Applying Gauss-Bonnet formula in $U$, we get the same contradiction as in Equation~\eqref{eq:G-B}.

-\item Assume once again by contradiction that $v_0$ intersects $\gamma$ twice, one in $v_0(s_0)$ and the other at $v_0(s_0)$ for some $0<s_0<b$.
+\item Assume once again by contradiction that $v_0$ intersects $\gamma$ twice, one in $v_0(s_0)$ and the other at $v_0(s_1)$ for some $0<s_0<s_1<b$.
 Then, the arc of $v_0$ joint with an arc of the curve $\gamma$ enclose a compact domain $U$.
-Applying Gauss-Bonnet formula to the domain $U$ we get the same contradiction as in Equation~\eqref{eq:G-B}.
+Applying Gauss-Bonnet formula to the domain $U$ we get the same contradiction as in Equation~\eqref{eq:G-B} because we have a similar region to the one given before.

 \item As $\pi<\psi_0<2\pi$, we can parameterize the geodesic $\gamma$ as

 As $\gamma$ intersects the $y$-axis, the first coordinate of $\gamma(0)$ is positive.
 Let $s_*$ be the instant where $\gamma$ intersects the $y$-axis, then we can compute the oriented angle as